International first for journalism...

-This module provides you with a basic appreciation of systems of power, covering national and local government structures and institutions with a further emphasis on those related to decision making in the sphere of science.
+This module seeks to provide you with a basic appreciation of systems of power, covering national and local government structures and institutions.

 MA Journalism - Final Project or Dissertation

 The Final Project or Dissertation module consists of either a dissertation, portfolio of articles, radio or television documentary or chapters for a book or webpages.
-You are expected to spend the final semester during the summer on self-directed learning, having already decided on the form of media product that they will produce.
-Each person is allocated their own tutor for support and guidance.
-This final project provides an opportunity to research and make an in-depth study of the student’s chosen subject.
-Whatever the platform for delivery, this is a challenging piece of long-form journalism that will attract the interest of future employers and prove that the student can achieve a truly high standard, reflective investigation and product at Masters level.
+You are expected to spend the final term during the summer on self-directed learning, having already decided on the form of media product that they will produce.
+You will be allocated your own tutor for support and guidance.
+This final project provides an opportunity to research and make an in-depth study of your chosen study area.

 Research and Professional Placement

-You will be able to take up a work placement in one or several different media organisations of your choice and receive prior guidance, together with career advice.
-Tutors will help with research of the employment market, arrange international, national or local work placements and support students as they build their individual career profile, CV and work experience.
+On this module, you are expected to take up a work placement in one or several different media organisations of your choice.
+The module provides prior guidance, together with career advice.
+Tutors will help with research of the employment market, help to arrange international, national or local work placements and support you as you build an individual career profile, CV and work experience.

 This module also provides the opportunity to develop a methodological understanding and to receive support and advice on the final project.
-You will then prepare a presentation and a written proposal for a dissertation, a documentary project, or a portfolio of articles.
+You will then be expected to prepare a written proposal for a dissertation, a documentary project, or a portfolio of articles.

 War and the Media

-This module will explore the history of war reporting, examining the evolution of war-making by major Western powers and the ways in which journalists have represented those conflicts.
+This module is designed to explore the history of war reporting, examining the evolution of war-making by major Western powers and the ways in which journalists have represented those conflicts.
 In addition, it will consider the reasons why some conflicts are marginalised, ignored altogether or given extensive coverage by the mainstream media.
-It will also look at alternative ways of covering conflicts (alternative websites, blogs etc).

-During term time, leading journalists give guest lectures to large audiences of undergraduate and postgraduate students from the School.
+During term time, prominent journalists give guest lectures to audiences of undergraduate and postgraduate students from the School.
 Recent speakers have included John Pilger, Nick Davies, William Lewis, Libby Purves, Dorothy Byrne, Angela Rippon and Martin Bell.